 Combing the intelligence of the Labrador with the hypoallergenic coat of the Poodle birthed the Labradoodle.

-Since 1991, a Miniature Labradoodle has been available too, packing the loving and caring nature of the breed into a much smaller, apartment-friendly package.
+Since 1991, a mini Labradoodle has been available too, packing the loving and caring nature of the breed into a much smaller, apartment-friendly package.

-A relatively new mix breed, the Dalmador is a medium sized dog who is intelligent, patient and loyal.
+A relatively new mix breed, the dalmador is a medium sized dog that is intelligent, patient, and loyal.
 They may inherit some of the Dalmatians tendency to guard, but they still make excellent family pets.

 They only require bathing when muddy or particularly smell.
 This should be done with dog friendly shampoo to avoid drying out their skin.